madpingui/Shaders/README.md

 ![Road](https://user-images.githubusercontent.com/68016784/164882985-f1fe1ab6-4c33-4db4-9054-dafb6cd9d1fb.gif)

 ## Sky Shader
-Shader to apply a cloud effect, it simulates the waving effect above the clouds, a cube was added to give perspective and a better appearance.
+Shader to apply a cloud effect, it simulates the waving effect above the clouds, a cube was added to give perspective and a better appearance.<br />
 ![Sky](https://user-images.githubusercontent.com/68016784/164882946-c9f669c9-27c8-4161-a3c7-c11f00b8938b.gif)

 ## Rounded World Shader
-A Shader to simulate the curvature of the earth, objects simply hide on the horizon the farther they are.
+A Shader to simulate the curvature of the earth, objects simply hide on the horizon the farther they are.<br />
 ![Rounded world](https://user-images.githubusercontent.com/68016784/164882973-1dab3946-d763-4150-ac1b-c2d8bd87c80d.gif)